 Most foreclosure attorneys structure their fee agreements by charging an hourly rate, collecting a flat fee, or charging a monthly rate.
 The amount you'll pay in total could range from several hundred dollars to several thousand dollars.

-Here are a few alternatives if you can't afford to hire a foreclosure lawyer to assist you throughout a foreclosure.
+Here are a few alternatives if you can't afford to hire a lawyer to assist you throughout a foreclosure.

-Some attorneys take on a certain number of pro bono cases to help people who have little or no income (or based on other factors).
+If you can't afford to hire an attorney, even for just one meeting, you could try to find a pro bono (free) attorney.
+Some attorneys take on a certain number of pro bono cases to help people who have little or no income or based on other factors.
 Contact your state bar association to get help finding pro bono attorneys who might be willing to assist you with your foreclosure case.

 You can also investigate whether you qualify for free or low-cost legal assistance from a legal aid society.
 Most states have legal aid programs for low-income individuals who need assistance.
 You can find a list of various legal aid programs near you on the Legal Service Corporation's website.